Drassil/git-wiki-theme/docs/quest_template_addon.md

 Allows to define a group of quests of which all must be completed and rewarded to start next quest.
 E.g. if quest 1000 dependent from one of quests 1200, 1201 and 1202 and all this quests have same negative exclusive group then all this quest must be completed and rewarded before quest 1000 can be started.

-Note: All quests that use an ExclusiveGroup must also have entries in pool\_template and pool\_quest in order for the core to choose one randomly.
-See the [examples section](https://trinitycore.atlassian.net/wiki/display/tc/quest_template#quest_template-Examples) for examples.
+Note: All quests that use an ExclusiveGroup must also have entries in [pool\_template](pool_template) and [pool\_quest](quest_template#examples-dealing-with-quests) for examples.

 ### **RewardMailTemplateID**

-If the quest gives as a reward an item from a possible list of items, the ID here corresponds to the proper loot template in [quest\_mail\_loot\_template](https://trinitycore.atlassian.net/wiki/display/tc/loot_template).
+If the quest gives as a reward an item from a possible list of items, the ID here corresponds to the proper loot template in [quest\_mail\_loot\_template](loot_template).
 According to the rules in that loot template, items "looted" will be sent by mail at the completion of the quest.

 ### **RewardMailDelay**

-How many seconds to wait until the mail is sent to the character that turned in a quest rewarding items from a loot template defined in [RewardMailTemplateId](https://trinitycore.atlassian.net/wiki/display/tc/quest_template#quest_template-RewardMailTemplateId)
+How many seconds to wait until the mail is sent to the character that turned in a quest rewarding items from a loot template defined in [RewardMailTemplateId](quest_template#rewardmailtemplateid)

 ### **RequiredSkillID**

 Skill required to know to accept the quest.
-See [SkillLine.dbc](https://trinitycore.atlassian.net/wiki/display/tc/SkillLine) 0 means no skill is required.
+See [SkillLine.dbc](SkillLine) 0 means no skill is required.

 ### **RequiredSkillPoints**